cies/tumbleweed-setup/README.md

 Where `X` is the number of the just created extra partition (use `lsblk` to find it).

-## Installing Kubuntu
+## Running the installer

-When installing choose these options:
+When installing (by booting from the just created USB drive) choose these options:

 * Keyboard layout variant: US
 * What to install: Plasma